reski-rukmantiyo/go-docker-arm-toolchain/README.md

 # README
-This docker image is used to compile golang apps with CGO_ENABLED
+This docker image is used to compile golang apps with CGO_ENABLED=1

 # Build local Golang image
 1. Clone this repository